Frequently Asked Questions

 Who can apply?

-If I don't meed the 3.0 GPA requirement, can I still apply?
+If I don't meet the 3.0 GPA requirement, can I still apply?

 Yes!
 Please explain any reasons for your lower GPA in the application's essay section.